djthorpe/goapp/README.md

 You include packages into your binaries as per the example in this package (which you can delete).

+Finally, replace this `README.md` file with something more appropriate for your repository.

 ## Using a Makefile

 The `Makefile` example assumes you are using GNU Make in